-Report: Seahawks add cornerback Blessuan Austin to fill out 53-man roster
+Seahawks add cornerback Blessuan Austin to fill out 53-man roster

 The Seahawks also released or waived Damarious Randall, Gavin Heslop, Will Sunderland, Jordan Miller and Pierre Desir, who all began training camp as cornerbacks.

-Carroll said Wednesday when asked about the cornerback position that “and you’ll see a couple of other things that happen there, too.”
+Carroll said Wednesday when asked about the cornerback position that “you’ll see a couple of other things that happen there, too.”

 That was before the trade for Witherspoon, and now the signing of Austin.